KARAHA BODAS CO., L.L.C. v. PERUSAHAAN PERTAMBANGAN MINYAK DAN GAS BUMI NEGARA; ET AL

 2. The Composition of The Tribunal

-Under Article V(1)(d), a court may refuse enforcement of an arbitral award if the composition of the tribunal is not in
+Under Article V(1)(d), a court may refuse enforcement of an arbitral award if the composition of the tribunal is not in accordance with the parties’ agreement.62 The JOC provided for the appointment of arbitrators, as follows:

 Each Party [KBC and Pertamina] will appoint an arbitrator within thirty (30) days after the date of a request to initiate arbitration, who will then jointly appoint a third arbitrator within thirty (30) days of the date of the appointment of the second arbitrator, to act as Chairman of the Tribunal.
-Arbitrators not appointed within the time limits set forth in the preceding sentence shall be appointed by the Secretary General of the International Center for Settlement of Investment Disputes.
+Arbitrators not appointed within the time limits set forth in the preceding sentence shall be aрpointed by the Secretary General of the International Center for Settlement of Investment Disputes.

 PLN on one hand, and [KBC] and PERTAMINA, on the other hand, will each appoint one arbitrator, in each case within thirty (30) days after the date of a request to initiate arbitration, who will then jointly appoint a third arbitrator within thirty (30) days of the date of the appointment of the second arbitrator, to act as Chairman of the Tribunal.
-Arbitrators not appointed within the time limits set forth in the preceding sentence shall be appointed by the Secretary General of the International Center for Settlement of Investment Disputes, upon the request of any Party.
+Arbitrators not appointed within the time limits set forth in the preceding sentence shall be appointed by the Secretary

 Each contract required the appointment of arbitrators within thirty days of the notice of arbitration and provided for appointment by the ICSID in the event that a party did not do so.

 On appeal, Pertamina reasserts its argument that KBC‘s unilateral selection of an arbitrator violated the ESC‘s requirement that “PLN on the one hand and [KBC] and Pertamina, on the other hand, will each appoint one arbitrator.”
 Pertamina contends that its interests would always be aligned with KBC under the ESC, which required PLN to purchase from Pertamina the electricity that KBC provided, and that this explains the contractual requirement that KBC and Pertamina agree on an arbitrator in a dispute arising under that contract.
-In response, KBC argues that the Tribunal correctly found that a dispute between KBC and Pertamina was possible under the ESC, but in the event of such a dispute, the ESC did not provide a procedure for choosing an arbitrator.
-KBC asserts that the Tribunal correctly found that the
+In response, KBC argues that the Tribunal correctly found that a dispute between KBC and Pertamina was possible under the ESC, but in the event of such a dispute, the ESC did not provide a рrocedure for choosing an arbitrator.
+KBC asserts that the Tribunal correctly found that the general UNCITRAL

 The ESC arbitration clause refers to “any dispute or difference of any kind whatsoever” arising among “the Parties.”
 Section 2 of the ESC defines “parties” to include PLN, Pertamina, and KBC.
 By its terms, the arbitration clause covers a dispute between KBC and Pertamina arising under the ESC, as well as a dispute in which the interests of KBC and Pertamina are aligned.
 If the ESC required KBC and Pertamina jointly to select an arbitrator for disputes in which KBC and Pertamina were opposed, as Pertamina contends, Pertamina could effectively block arbitration under the ESC simply by refusing to agree with KBC to the selection of an arbitrator.
 Such an interpretation would make the ESC arbitration clause illusory.
 In addition, Pertamina had numerous opportunities early in the proceedings to object to KBC‘s selection of Professor Bernardini as an arbitrator and to nominate its own arbitrator.
 Pertamina did not challenge the composition of the arbitral panel until after the entire panel had been selected and seated.
-Pertamina‘s failure timely to object to Professor
+Pertamina‘s failure timely to object to Professor Bernardini‘s selection and to nominate its own arbitrator was, as the district court noted, a strategic decision that Pertamina should not now be able to assert as a defense to enforcing the Award.63

 Pertamina has failed to meet its burden of showing that the Tribunal was improperly constituted.
 The Tribunal reasonably interpreted the ESC‘s arbitration provisions and reasonably applied the UNCITRAL arbitration rules.
 Despite numerous opportunities, Pertamina failed to challenge the Tribunal‘s composition until after the arbitrators were selected.
 The procedural infirmities Pertamina alleges do not provide grounds for denying enforcement of the Award.